iPool23/DevSyncWebMVC/Presentacion/SQLServer/Procedimientos.md

 END
 GO

--- Stored Procedure to Get Líderes
+-- Stored Procedure to Get Lï¿½deres
 CREATE OR ALTER PROCEDURE SP_ObtenerLideres
 AS
 BEGIN
     SELECT codigo, CONCAT(nombres, ' ', apellidos) AS nombreCompleto
     FROM usuario
-    WHERE codigoRol = (SELECT codigo FROM rol WHERE nombre = 'Líder de Sprint') END
+    WHERE codigoRol = (SELECT codigo FROM rol WHERE nombre = 'Lï¿½der de Sprint') END
 GO